truchas/truchas/doc/reference-manual/ELECTROMAGNETIC_BC_Namelist/index.rst

 is defined by setting `type`_ to **"ih-hfield"**.
 This special purpose boundary condition is used in induction heating simulations.

+Separate perfect-magnetic-conductor and magnetic-induction-source specifications may meet along boundary edges, but they may not include the same boundary face.

 Robin
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 A general Robin condition